 The significance of seeing a black rhino in Masai Mara is beyond words.
 Especially so because it is critically endangered.

-Like a fitting end to our amazing day, the sunset was spectacular with its fiery colours.
-That’s another great thing about the place – the light is almost always great and the sunsets and sunrises are breathtaking day after day.
+As a fitting end to our amazing day, the sunset was spectacular with its fiery colors.
+That’s another great thing about the place – the light is almost always great and the sunsets and sunrises are breathtaking days after day.

 Whenever I’m in Kenya, with the participants of our Toehold photography tours, I love introducing them to the cultural aspects of the place as well.
 And meeting the Masai tribe is one such humbling, priceless experience.

 The Masai people are the very symbol of this part of the African land.
-Their unique mud houses, their way of dressing in robes, their bold accessories and jewellery, their exotic ethnicity – all these details add richness to our experiences as travellers and photographers.
+Their unique mud houses, their way of dressing in robes, their bold accessories and jewelry, their exotic ethnicity – all these details add richness to our experiences as travelers and photographers.
 Capturing the Masai folks in enchanting portraits is a joy.

-The following day, we saw a sombre-looking quiet baboon, another cheetah and a pair of lions.
+The following day, we saw a somber-looking quiet baboon, another cheetah, and a pair of lions.

 The travel is either by Emirates or by Kenya Airways.